intelowlproject/docs/docs/IntelOwl/contribute.md

 3. The `Analyzer` overrides `_create_data_model_mtm`

 ### AnalyzerConfig.mapping_data_model
-Each `AnalyzerConfig` has now a new field, called `mapping_data_model`: this is a dictionary of which the keys represent the path from which retrieve the value in the `AnalyzerReport`, and the value the path of the `DataModel`.
+Each `AnalyzerConfig` has now a new field, called `mapping_data_model`: this is a dictionary whose keys represent the path used to retrieve the value in the `AnalyzerReport`, while its values represent the fields in the `DataModel`.

 If you precede the key with the symbol `$` it means that is a constant.

 Example:
 ```python3
 report= {